Skip to main content

 Week 2 — genital touch added (no orgasm goal)

-Genital and breast touch are added to the protocol but with the same no-goal-of-orgasm pre-agreement.
-The receiving partner can continue to be passive or can give light feedback ("more here," "softer," "yes").
-The point is to map what creates pleasure when there is no pressure to drive toward release.
+In week 2, genital and breast touch are added to the protocol — but with the no-orgasm pre-agreement still in place.
+The receiver can remain passive or begin offering light feedback: 'more here,' 'softer,' 'yes.'
+The purpose is to map what creates pleasure when there is no pressure to drive toward release — which turns out to be quite different from what happens when there is.

 Week 3 — option of intercourse

 The pre-agreed limits are removed.
 Intercourse is on the table if both partners want it.
-Most couples find that by week 3, the intercourse that happens is qualitatively different from anything they have been having — slower, more present, often more intense.
-Some couples find that intercourse stops being the obvious goal at all.
+Most couples who reach week 3 by following the protocol without skipping or rushing find that what happens here is qualitatively different from what they had before: slower, more present, often more intense, and initiated by genuine mutual wanting rather than obligation or negotiation.

 Why this is so effective